project-gemmi/gemmi/docs/cell.rst

 The following functions also rely on it:

 * `UnitCell::volume_per_image() -> double` -- returns `UnitCell::volume`
-  divided by the number of the molecule images in the unit cell,
+  divided by the number of the molecule images in the unit cell.

   .. doctest::